AndrewPiroli/NOS-MCT/README.md

 The config file is in CSV format with a header and 3 fields, hostname or ip, username, password

-Enable passwords are not supported, the account must be configured to log in directly to privileged exec mode.
+Enable passwords are not yet supported, the account must be configured to log in directly to privileged exec mode.